-The types of projects that would be suitable for funding are wide, but the criteria for project selection must require projects to either either produce renewable energy capable of displacing fossil fuel energy, for example wind turbines, photovoltaic (PV) solar, thermal solar, geothermal, or to support the utilization of renewable energy, for example transmission lines, energy storage systems.
 In addition, projects must be able to pay back the loans.
 These are not grants.
 This is important for 3 primary reasons.
 First, having to pay back the loans will weed out boondoggle projects that look nice but never will produce economically-viable power.
 An example of such a project would be the current generation of wave energy machines.
 Second, paying the money back allows that same money to be loaned out again in the future.
 Overtime this becomes hugely important because financial models show that in 2040, 75% of all the money being loaned out will come from previous loan repayments because decreases in fossil carbon emissions will result in less new money coming in from the fossil fuel levy.
-Without recycling of the funds there is no way to reach the reduction required by 2050 without a much higher tax.
-Finally it is better politically, as the fund is owned by the people.
+Without recycling of the funds there is no way to reach the reduction required by 2060 without a much higher levy.
+Finally, it is better politically, as the fund is owned by the people.
 Having the money paid back in full gives people more confidence the money is not being wasted.
-Once we are off fossil fuels, the money could be repaid back to the people though a special dividend, or the fund to continue to fund renewable energy projects thus continuing to ensure the lowest cost energy possible.
+Once we are off fossil fuels, the money could be repaid back to the people though a special dividend, or the fund to continue to fund renewable energy projects thus continuing to ensure the lowest cost energy possible or provide funds to pay for negative CO_2 technology deployment which the latest climate models say will be needed in the latter part of the century.